James T. Laney: Career

 Laney was ordained as a Methodist minister and served as chaplain at Choate School (now Choate Rosemary Hall) while completing his seminary degree.
 He served as a church minister in Cincinnati, Ohio for three years, from 1955 to 1958.
 He then returned to Yale with his wife, Berta Radford Laney, for Korean language study in preparation for entering the mission field.
 "In 1959, drawn by what he had seen in Korea, Laney returned [there] ... to serve as a Methodist missionary teaching at Yonsei University" in Seoul.
 In 1964, seeing higher education as another facet of his vocation, he entered Yale Graduate School, where he completed his Ph.D. degree in Christian ethics in just two years.
 In 1969, only three years after becoming an assistant professor at Vanderbilt Divinity School, Laney was called by Emory to be dean of the Candler School of Theology from 1969 to 1977.

 He served as the 17th president of Emory University from 1977 to 1993.
 In 1979, two years after he became the university's president, Emory received an identity-changing $105 million gift from Robert W. Woodruff, the former Coca-Cola Company chairman, and his brother George W. Woodruff.
 At the time, this was the largest philanthropic gift in U.S. history.
 Boosted by these resources, and guided by Laney's strategic vision, Emory transformed itself by hiring preeminent faculty, recruiting some of the best students, and raising its academic standing.

 Laney was appointed Ambassador to South Korea by United States President Bill Clinton on October 15, 1993, and presented credentials November 2, 1993.
 He was involved in defusing the 1994 nuclear crisis during his tenure.
 He served until the end of Clinton's first term, on January 20, 1997.

 Other involvements

 In 1974 Laney was a visiting professor at Harvard Divinity School.
 He later chaired the Harvard Board of Overseers committee for Harvard Divinity School and has served on the Executive Committee of the Yale University Council.
 He served as a trustee of the Henry Luce Foundation in New York; co-chair, with Andrew Young, of Faith and the City in Atlanta; and board member of the Community Foundation for Greater Atlanta.
 He is a past director of The Coca-Cola Company and SunTrust Georgia.
 From 1997 to 2003, he co-chaired the Council on Foreign Relations Task Force on Korea.
 He served as the chair of the United Board for Christian Higher Education in Asia.
 His articles have appeared in Foreign Affairs, The New York Times, The Washington Post, and numerous other publications.

+As president of Emory University, Laney offered former President Jimmy Carter to assume the role of distinguished professor on the condition that Carter would have an opportunity to lecture all of the schools of the university each year and that Carter's comments would never be restricted or censored in any way.
+Carter accepted his offer in April 1982 and worked with Emory University to establish what would become The Carter Center associated with the university.